krogank9/hiking-trails-search/README.md

 # Hiking Trails Search

 Tool to find nearby hiking trails and get more information on them.
 First, type in your location and click search to bring up a list of nearby trails sorted by their proximity to you.
-Next, you can click on one and you can view information about it such as difficulty and length as well as get directions to it.
+Next, you can click on one to view information about it such as difficulty and length or get directions to it.

 ## Demo: